Sovereign-Labs/sovereign-sdk/module-system/module-implementations/accounts/README.md

 1. Each processed message increases the account nonce.
 This serves to protect against double-spending attacks and ensures proper transaction ordering.

-1. It is possible to query the `Accounts` module with a `QueryMessage::GetAccount(..)` message and get the account corresponding to the given public key.
+1. It is possible to query the `Accounts` module using the `get_account` method and get the account corresponding to the given public key.

 ### The Accounts module makes the following guarantees: